SoC Projects

 8-voice polyphonic synthesizer with video display and menu system.

-The synthesizer can be controlled through touching jacks 0-5 or using a MIDI keyboard through TRS midi.
+The synthesizer can be controlled through touching jacks 0-5 or using a MIDI keyboard (TRS MIDI or USB host is supported).
 The control source must be selected in the menu system.

 In touch mode, the touch magnitude controls the filter envelopes of each voice.
 In MIDI mode, the velocity of each note as well as the value of the modulation wheel affects the filter envelopes.